 Can I use my own thread?

-I only use 40 wt. polyester and rayon threads which are specifically made for high speed machine embroidery.
+I only use 40 wt. polyester and metallic threads which are specifically made for high speed machine embroidery.
 It is not the same as regular sewing thread.
 I have hundreds of colors in my inventory and I can usually match your fabric very closely.
 Many customers send a fabric swatch of the color desired and I rarely have a problem finding a match.
 But if the exact color is critical, you may purchase your own thread (not sewing thread.)
 Also, please do not send rayon thread; it breaks very easily and is not colorfast.
 Some of the manufacturers of embroidery thread are: Floriani, Gunold, Isacord, Kingstar, Madeira, Robison-Anton and Sulky.
-Some brands, such as Gutermann are available in fabric stores.
+Some brands, such as Gutermann and Coats & Clark are available in fabric stores.
 Most of the others are online or at specialty stores where embroidery machines and fabric are sold.

 What designs are available?